Mirror pairs of Calabi-Yau threefolds from mirror pairs of quasi-Fano threefolds: Higher dimensional cases

 \section{Higher dimensional cases}

-Also for higher dimensional cases, Statement \ref{mirrorq} would be the correct definition for mirror pairs of quasi-Fano manifolds but we do not have a rigorous definition for Landau--Ginzburg models either.
-Hence, as we did for three-dimensional case, we take an alternative concrete definition, taking the mirror relation (\ref{hypermirr}) for anticanonical sections into account. \begin{definition} A pair $(X, Y)$ of quasi-Fano manifolds of dimension higher than three that have anticanonical Calabi--Yau fibrations
+For higher dimensional cases, we give a definition, taking the mirror relation (\ref{hypermirr}) for anticanonical sections into account. \begin{definition} A pair $(X, Y)$ of quasi-Fano manifolds of dimension higher than three that have anticanonical Calabi--Yau fibrations

 is called a mirror pair if the pairs

 satisfy (\ref{koneq1}), (\ref{koneq2}) respectively and $(D_X, D_Y)$ is a mirror pair of Calabi--Yau manifolds, where $D_X, D_Y$ are generic smooth anticanonical sections of $X, Y$ respectively. \end{definition} We also generalize Definition \ref{mirrorII3} for higher dimensions.